 Cromer Pier Show

 The famous Cromer Pier Show is back for another year!
-It will have the same format as last year with a different guest star every week.
+It will have the same format as last year with different guest stars.
 There will be singing, dancing, comedy, and much more.

 Read my review of the 2021 Cromer Pier Show to find out what to expect.